A Sustainable Innovation Model

-The innovation formula considered for industry applications including mining is based on a simple concept: the creation, transfer, and enhancement of information or knowledge (k).
-The first function in the innovation equation, is data acquisition which translates to the creation and transfer of information or knowledge (k) through time (t).
+The innovation formula considered is based on a simple concept: 'data & information', in other words, the creation, transfer, assimilation, and understanding of data resulting in information or knowledge (k).
+The first function in the innovation equation, is 'data acquisition' which translates to data creation, and data transfer, resulting in new information or knowledge (k) through time (t).
 The second function is the enhancement of the gained knowledge, and the third function is applying the enhanced knowledge in order to solve or improve a given condition such as an existing system (s), service (v), or product (p).
 Following is a simplified knowledge-based innovation equation (Nieto, 2019):

 ([Creation (k) + Transfer (k)] + Enhancement (k) + Application (k) × t = Innovation (s,v,p)

-The mining innovation model can be applied to any type of industry including the mining industry, regardless of the mining method used or commodity being extracted.
+The innovation model can be applicable to any type of industry including mining regardless of the mining method used or commodity being extracted.

 The five innovation drivers have been carefully defined as the result of several years of teaching, research, and consulting for the mining industry and are carefully selected to be applicable to any type of mining operation: metal or nonmetal, underground or surface, and soft-rock or hard-rock mining.